You are here:

 What data quality activities has EPA performed for the National Analysis?

-The first level of data quality checks on TRI data occurs automatically in the TRI-MEweb online reporting software, which the majority of TRI facilities used for their 2011 submissions.
+The first level of TRI data quality checks occurs automatically in the TRI-MEweb online reporting software, which the majority of TRI facilities used for their 2012 submissions.

 Before publishing the National Analysis, EPA conducts additional data quality analyses, screening the most recent TRI forms and identifying those with potential errors.
 Using the list of facilities with potential errors, EPA's headquarters and regional staff call facilities to discuss submissions.
 When errors are confirmed, EPA encourages facilities to revise those submissions.
-EPA has conducted data quality calls to identify potential errors for reporting year 2011 in the following categories:
+For more information about data quality targeting in TRI, visit the TRI Data Quality webpage.

 The TRI Program continuously receives and processes revisions to correct data errors from prior years.
 Where revisions have been made, the data for prior years may differ from information in previous National Analysis reports.
 EPA does not make independent corrections to the data, and instead relies on facilities to meet their statutory obligation to submit revisions if necessary.